-We collectively have the technical capacity these days to create visualizations that make your head spin with smart and colorful interactivity.
+We collectively have the capacity to create visualizations that make your head spin with smart and colorful interactivity.
 Seemingly every week, a major news outlet publishes a data visualization of jaw-dropping beauty.
-But the data storytelling toolbox needs to draw from a broader set of tools.
-You’ll need to:
+But you’ll need to draw from a broader set of tools to achieve community-level impact through data, In particular, you’ll want to:

-- Define the actions you want your audiences to take and understand what motivates them.
+- Define the actions you want specific audiences to take and understand what motivates them.

-- Craft crisp, clear and compelling messages that your audiences will pay attention to.
+- Craft crisp, clear and compelling messages that audiences can relate to.

-- Paint data on a broader canvas through photos, poignant quotes, and other storytelling elements.
+- Paint data on a broader canvas through photos, poignant quotes, stories of individuals, and other elements.

 - Build out useful ways of packaging findings.
-A highly interactive digital display has a place, but so do printed fact sheets for one-on-one meetings and presentations for community groups.
+A highly interactive digital display has its place, but so do printed fact sheets for one-on-one meetings and presentations to community groups.

 - Forge partnerships with others who can be your information ambassadors and implement outreach and communication plans to ensure your audiences receive a steady drumbeat of useful information from you.

 Hillcrest Advisory is led by Andy Krackov, who, over the last 15 years, has fine-tuned an understanding of what works to achieve impact with data, thanks to his background in journalism, philanthropy, and the startup data sector.
+His interest in understanding audience needs began when he was in graduate school at Stanford, studying how people process media.
 See a summary of Andy’s professional experience.

 Highlights of Andy’s work includes: